 Calculating Variance-Covariance (VCV) Value at Risk (VaR)

 This method assumes that the daily returns follow a normal distribution.
-From the distribution of daily returns we estimate the standard deviation (?).
+From the distribution of daily returns we estimate the standard deviation (Sigma).
 The daily Value at Risk (VaR) is a function of the standard deviation and the desired confidence level.
 In the Variance-Covariance (VCV) method the underlying volatility may be calculated either using a simple moving average (SMA) or an exponentially weighted moving average (EWMA).
-Mathematically, the difference lies in the method used to calculate the standard deviation (?).
+Mathematically, the difference lies in the method used to calculate the standard deviation (Sigma).
 This methodology is specified in more detail below.

 Determining SMA volatility